Understanding the costs of braces and Invisalign

 So you are ready to invest in your smile and ready to have your teeth straightened.
 But how much do braces actually cost?

 You may quickly find out that there are many different options and quotes.
 So how do you choose?
 Do you go with the cheapest?
 Or do you go with the most expensive thinking it has to be the best?

-There are several factors that contribute to the cost of braces, these include:
+Factors that contribute to the cost of braces can include: